-24. Some governments have regulations on abandoned, lost and discarded fishing gears such as in St. Kitts and Nevis's Marine Pollution Management Act which prohibits fishing gear that includes any plastics, including but not limited to synthetic ropes, synthetic fishing nets and plastic garbage bags.
-Some other countries have strategies in their laws to minimize the loss of fishing gear, including creating biodegradable components, marking fishing gear and attaching it to structures to enable retrieval.
+24. Some Governments have regulations on abandoned, lost and discarded fishing gear.
+In St. Kitts and Nevis, for instance, the Marine Pollution Management Act (2002) prohibits fishing gear that has any plastics, including synthetic ropes, synthetic fishing nets and plastic garbage bags.
+Some other countries have strategies in their laws to minimize the loss of fishing gear, including creating biodegradable components or marking fishing gear and attaching it to structures to enable retrieval.